tnunnink/L5Sharp/docfx/index.md

 querying and manipulating L5X files to aid in the creation of tools that automate tasks related RSLogix5000 PLC development.

-If you would like to contribute, have feedback or questions, please reach out!
-If you are using or like the progress being made, please leave a star.
-Thanks!

 ## Quick Start
 Install package from Nuget.
 ```powershell